Encharted Cook

 Make-Ahead and Storage

-• Ambrosia salad is always best if made ahead.
-Make it in the morning to serve in the afternoon or make it the day before serving.
+• Make-Ahead.
+Ambrosia Fruit salad is always best made ahead.
+You can make it in the morning to serve in the afternoon or the day before serving.

-Fruit salad in a large bowl garnished with cherries.
+Creamy Traditional Ambrosia Fruit Salad in a white bowl garnished with maraschino cherries.

 📖 Recipe

-Ambrosia Salad is a sweet and creamy fruit salad loaded with pineapple, cherries, mandarin oranges, marshmallows, and shredded coconut.
+Traditional Ambrosia Fruit Salad is sweet and creamy with sour cream and whipped topping: loaded with pineapple, cherries, mandarin oranges, marshmallows, and coconut.

 Prevent your screen from going dark